Weight Balancing on Boundaries: Acknowledgements

 \section{Acknowledgements}

 This work was initiated at the Fields Workshop on Discrete and Computational Geometry (15th Korean Workshop on Computational Geometry), Ottawa, Canada, in August 2012, and it was continued at IPDF 2012 Workshop on Algorithmics on Massive Data, held in Sunshine Coast, Australia, August 23--27, 2012, supported by the University of Sydney International Program Development Funding, a workshop in Ikaho, Japan, and 16th Korean Workshop on Computation Geometry in Kanazawa, Japan.
 The authors are grateful to the organizers of these workshops.
-They also thank John Iacono and Pat Morin for pointing out Proposition~\ref{prop:npcomplete}.
-This work was supported by Fonds de recherche du Qu\'ebec --- Nature et technologies (FQRNT), the Secretary for Universities and Research of the Ministry of Economy and Knowledge of the Government of Catalonia, the European Union, the ESF EUROCORES programme EuroGIGA --- ComPoSe IP04 --- MICINN Project EUI-EURC-2011-4306, Grant-in-Aid for Scientific Research from Ministry of Education, Science and Culture, Japan and Japan Society for the Promotion of Science, the ELC project (Grant-in-Aid for Scientific Research on Innovative Areas, MEXT Japan), NSF China (no.~60973026), the Shanghai Leading Academic Discipline Project (no.~B114), the Shanghai Committee of Science and Technology (nos.~08DZ2271800 and 09DZ2272800), ERATO Kawarabayashi Large Graph Project, the Research Council (TRC) of the Sultanate of Oman, NRF grant 2011-0030044 (SRC-GAIA) funded by the government of Korea, and the Natural Sciences and Engineering Research Council of Canada (NSERC).
+They also thank John Iacono and Pat Morin for pointing out Proposition~\ref{prop:npcomplete}, as well as Jean-Lou~De~Carufel and Tianhao~Wang for helpful discussions.